-Alluvial soils, classified as Toccoa-Sequatchie-Whitfield are fine sandy loam to loam.
-They are considered among the most fertile in a three-county area, although they range in natural fertility between low and moderately high.
+Alluvial soils, classified as Toccoa-Sequatchie-Whitfield are 25 ft deep here.
+They are moderately well drained and vary from fine sandy loam to loam.
+They are considered among the most fertile it. a three-county area, although they range in natural fertility between low and moderately high.
 Little Egypt was covered with 1-2 ft of silt, probably deposited within the past 40 years (Hally 1976).